i-lazarev/fbw17-lots/02-html-css/excercises/animations/exercise-05-watch-youtube-3d/README.md

 ![Result](result_normal.png)

-Apply the CSS properties "perspective", "transform" and "transition" .
+Apply the CSS properties "perspective", "transform" and "transition".

 See more instructions in the file index.html.